3D, Sockets, and Native Android with Appcelerator Titanium

 What you’ll quickly find in the world of mobile development is that cross platform does not always equal CORE.

-Rather than bemoan the shortcomings of each mobile framework, I’d rather talk about something I heard Kevin Whinnery say during the Appcelerator online training videos.
+Rather than bemoan the shortcomings of each mobile framework, I’d rather talk about something I heard say during the Appcelerator online training videos.
 He stated that Appcelerator does not aim to be a CORE technology, but instead a “code once, adapt everywhere” one.
 Not quite as sexy, but perhaps an even more intriguing philosophy.
 Let’s discuss why.

 Web Based vs. Appcelerator